KnowledgeForwardSolutions/CheckDigits.Net/README.md

 * Jump twin errors (two identical digits separated by one position being replaced by another pair, i.e. *aba -> cbc*).

 Check digit algorithms attempt to balance detection capabilities with the cost in execution time and/or the complexity to implement.

-Note also that if a value has a valid check digit, it does not imply that the value is valid, only that the value was transcribed correctly.
-There may be other requirements that are specific to the type of value that could cause a value with a valid check digit to be considered incorrect/invalid.
+While check digits are designed to catch common errors early, they are not foolproof.
+Statistically, check digit algorithms are subject to "False Positive" results where the check digit appears to be valid, but the value contains a transcription error that the algorithm is not capable of detecting (for example, the Luhn algorithm fails to detect two digit transposition errors with the digits *9* and *0*, i.e. *90 -> 09* or vice versa).
+Conversely, check digit algorithms are not subject to "False Negative" results.
+If a value contains an incorrect check digit, then you can be certain that the value was not transcribed correctly.

 ## ISO/IEC 7064 Algorithms

 The ISO/IEC 7064 standard defines a family of algorithms capable of detecting a